 These delicious treats are something I like to put on top of a bagel with some Puck® and nova, as well as everything seasoning spice.
 The capers are rich in quercetin.
 Quercetin and its cousin compound called DHQ (dihydroquercetin) are one of the strongest natural antihistamines known to man.
 Quercetin-rich fruits like apples and most vegetables will help attenuate allergic reactivity in almost everyone!
-Supplements are available too, if the capers aren’t enough!
+Supplements are available too if the capers aren’t enough!

 Bromelain is the enzyme that fresh pineapple confers and it’s a strong anti-inflammatory enzyme.
 It can help with a runny nose and itchy, swollen eyes.
 It will help with mucus production and allergies by blocking chemicals that cause misery.
-Bromelain is a popular natural post-surgical supplement because it speeds healing of tissue.
+Bromelain is a popular natural post-surgical supplement because it speeds the healing of tissue.
 But mostly, it helps with airway problems in people with allergies and asthma.
 Eat pineapple if you can!
 Just a note of caution because some people are actually allergic to pineapple.
-If you are one of those people, then you may also have a cross reactivity to bananas so be careful.
+If you are one of those people, then you may also have a cross-reactivity to bananas so be careful.

 I like those Ginger Chews® and also crystallized ginger, as well as the type in sushi cuisine.
 My favorite form of ginger is ginger tea which is easy to make.
 Ginger is a natural antihistamine and it’s strong.
 It helps immediately with a scratchy, raw throat which may occur if you have a lot of phlegm dripping down.
 Ginger is also thought to help with DNA damage, that’s why some oncologists recommend it.
 Again, this is a very strong herbal remedy when it comes to controlling cytokines of all sorts, including histamine.
 The documented effect comes from valuable ingredients shogaol, gingerols, and paradols.
 Here’s a recipe to make a Peach Ginger Smoothie.

 Vitamin C is a powerful water-soluble antioxidant with many well-documented antihistamine effects.
 It helps prevent your body from making so much histamine while improving collagen production and immune function.
-Eating a grapefruit, or orange each day could provide enough C for a mild allergy.
+Eating grapefruit, or oranges each day could provide enough C for a mild allergy.
 Navel oranges are higher in C than blood oranges, generally speaking.
 If you need supplementation, those are widely available at health food stores.
 Natural sources are gentle on the stomach.

 This is a vegetable found in the produce department and it’s one of my favorites!
 It is an outstanding natural antihistamine and you just cut it up and put it into your salad, here’s my RECIPE for Watercress Hearts of Palm Salad.